NPLeeWenKang/rideshare-cli/README.md

 ---

-### Passanger can create multiple trips
+### Passenger can create multiple trips

-To mimic actual ride-share platforms, the system has been created to allow passangers to create new trips while their current trip is still in progress, allowing passangers to have more flexibility in booking rides when they require multiple cars.
+To mimic actual ride-share platforms, the system has been created to allow passengers to create new trips while their current trip is still in progress, allowing passengers to have more flexibility in booking rides when they require multiple cars.

-To add on, although passangers can start multiple trips simultaneously, drivers can **ONLY** have one trip assignment at once.
+To add on, although passengers can start multiple trips simultaneously, drivers can **ONLY** have one trip assignment at once.

 ### Definition of "in progress" trips